UnCor3/Under-Armour-clone/README.md

 Built using Nextjs and React

-# It will be deployed on vercel but if you want to view on local clone the repo then do
+## Deployed on vercel click [here](https://under-armour-clone-six.vercel.app/) but if you want to view on local clone the repo then do

 ```bash
 npm install